KDE's objective is to design optimized convergent software.

-The design of KDE software, and by extension the KDE HIG, is made with convergence in mind.
-Convergence means that a piece of software's user interface can immediately adapt its user experience to the particularities of each type of device that it can run on (desktop, laptop, tablet, phone, etc).
+Optimized convergence means that the application's user interface can dynamically adapt its user experience to the form factor of each type of device that it runs on.
+For example, desktop, laptop, tablet, phone, TVs, etc.

-For information regarding the differences between a user interface and the user experience, see the glossary.
+For information regarding differences between user interface and user experience, see the glossary.

-Convergence requires an understanding of the commonalities in the user interface.
-Convergence can then be implemented by providing variations of `the common UI components architecture which correspond with the optimal user experience for each device's usage model.
+Optimized convergence requires an understanding of the commonalities in the user interface.
+Convergence can be implemented by providing variations of `the common UI components architecture which correspond with the optimal user experience for each device's usage model.